ABOUT ALL SAINTS

 Indian Orthodox Church

-The church meets every first and second Saturday in the month
+The church meets every first and third Saturday in the month

 A small, quiet service of Holy Communion